casualcore/casual/middleware/common/log.md

-error                | logs any kind of error, allways on warning              | should not be used, either it's an error or it's not information          | logs information about "big things", 'domain has started', and so on... casual.ipc           | logs details about ipc stuff casual.tcp           | logs details about tcp stuff casual.gateway       | logs details what gateway is doing
+error                | logs any kind of error, allways on warning              | should not be used, either it's an error or it's not information          | logs information about "big things", 'domain has started', and so on... parameter            | logs input/output parameters for a casual-sf service casual.ipc           | logs details about ipc stuff casual.tcp           | logs details about tcp stuff casual.gateway       | logs details what gateway is doing